seizadi/flagger-linkerd/README.md

 ```

 This is a [known Flux issue](https://github.com/fluxcd/flux/issues/2508), there are a lot of mixed
-concerns, like should Kustomize kind be treated like a k8s resource, which is how they are treated,
+concerns, like should Kustomize kind be treated like a k8s resource, which is how they are treated
+by Fluxd,
 even though in my case they are at different heiarchy and they do very different things.
 The other
 problem is that I didn't specify a git_path thinking it would default to the top level and pick the
-.flux.yaml there and do the right thing, e.g. 'command: kustomize build'.
+.flux.yaml and do the right thing, e.g. 'command: kustomize build'.
 This is what my tree looks
 like with regular files removed:
 ```bash
    ├── .flux.yaml